Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

 3. The stamping on the signature of the person authorized to issue degrees, certificates, and certifications shall be carried out in accordance with current regulations on clerical work.
-For doctoral, master\'s, bachelor\'s, and engineering degrees signed by the Director of VNU, the VNU stamp shall be affixed.
+For doctoral, master's, bachelor's, and engineering degrees signed by the Director of VNU, the VNU stamp shall be affixed.

 ### Article 21.
 Establishing an original book to track the issuance of diplomas, certificates, and certifications